Funeral costs can be best explained by separating them into the following categories:

 - Use of limousine for family

-- Supplying and printing of custom service folders
+- Supplying and printing high quality custom service folders

-- Supplying and printing of memorial register for friends and family
+- Supplying and printing a personalized memorial book